wp-plugins/order-your-posts-manually/readme.txt

 * Activate the plugin in the WP Admin Panel &raquo; Plugins

 == Changelog ==

+= 1.1 [08/14/2014] =
+* NEW: sticky posts are shown separately and cannot be moved anymore
+* CHANGE: some minor changes

 = 1.0 [07/29/2014] =
 * Initial release